swcarpentry/git-novice/discussion.md

 you can expect it will remain fairly static through the lifetime of your repository.
 On the rare occasion that branding does change, you will probably just want to replace the logo completely rather than merge little differences in.

-> ## Non-text Version Control {.challenge}
->
-> How would you write a program to diff non-text files?
->
-> If you go through two files byte by byte, it might be easy to find the first place where differences begin.
-> However, what if two stretches in the middle of a file are exactly the same
-> but have different start locations?
-> Or if a stretch of bytes in one file is identical to two different stretches in the other file,
-> which should be privileged as *the* matching part?
->
-> Try Googling for phrases such as `non-text diff` and `binary version control` to
-> see what ideas and solutions other people have come up with.
-> (You might also see some more arguments about why you shouldn't use binary files with Git.)